 What to Take: Camera, tripod, a small flashlight, blanket & layers to stay warm after sunset

-Everytime I see the stars now, I think of Tekapo, and that’s why this place is a must-see to find Mojo!
+Everytime I see the stars now, I think of Tekapo, and I highly recommend it for pristine, unforgettable star gazing.

 Pin this for reference!